Iden5347/etch-a-sketch/README.md

-# odin-etch-a-sketch
+# Etch-A-Sketch
-Etch a sketch to practice javascript, html, and css for TOP
+Etch a sketch to practice javascript, html, and css for The Odin Project